 Q: Since you admit that the Bible is written by fallible people with conflicting agendas, why do you still quote it?
 Isn’t that pointless?

 A: We see ourselves as transmitters of a living tradition that began with ancient writings like those we came to call the Bible.
+(That’s a very Anglican answer.)
 We quote the Bible to show that we are still transmitting the same living tradition.
-When we speak of communion with God or of dying and rising with Christ, we want to show how in present terms we are experiencing what our ancient ancestors experienced in ancient terms.
-We don’t quote the Bible to settle arguments but to awaken ourselves to sheer being as sacred, mysterious, and compelling, evoking our utmost trust and devotion.
+When we speak of communion with God or of dying and rising with Christ, we want to show how we are still experiencing what our ancient ancestors experienced in ancient terms.
+We don’t quote the Bible to settle arguments but to awaken ourselves to sheer being as sacred, mysterious, intimately responsive and compelling, evoking our utmost trust and devotion.
 It’s that awakening that carries authority for us, not merely the fact that somebody long ago said something a certain way.
 We view the Bible as the unfolding story of fallible and often violent people gradually and intermittently learning to love God through loving others—even enemies.
 That story is still unfolding, and we are still learning.
 (We see something like this story unfolding in the sacred writings of other religions too, but it’s the truths we glimpse in our story that open us to truths in theirs.)

 Q: Why do you pray?
 Do you really believe that somebody out there will do special favors for you?
 If not, what’s the point?